-A blue colour filter is already an integral part of the condenser.
+A green colour filter is already an integral part of the condenser.
 It is screwed onto the underside using a ring bracket.
 It can be removed at any time.
 In order to use suitable filters without this holder ring, these can simply be placed in the ring bracket of the field lens.

-4.5 Condenser
+4.5 PH condenser

-We recommend that you use the course adjustment knob to bring the specimen stage to its uppermost position.
+We recommend that you use the coarse adjustment knob to bring the specimen stage to its uppermost position.
 Use the focus dial of the condenser to move the condenser holder to the central position.
 In this way the condenser can be fitted at the right place in the condenser holder and fixed with the adjusting screw.
+In doing so the turntable should be pointing towards the front side.
+The two centring turnscrews can be attached to the suitable points at the side panels of the condenser by means of the screw connection of their spring holders.
 When doing this, you should be able to read the scale from the front.
 You should avoid touching the optical lenses with bare fingers.